imwatsi/hive-plug-play/README.md

 **Customizable block streaming and parsing microservice for custom_json ops on Hive.**

 *Warning: this project is still under heavy development.
-It is not yet suitable for buidling production apps with.*
+It is not yet suitable for building production apps with.*

 ## Development